 Johns Hopkins University was one of the first institutions in the country to establish biophysics as an independent discipline and to have a department dedicated to studying biology using the tools and approaches of physics and physical chemistry.
 The Thomas C. Jenkins Department of Biophysics has a long tradition of excellence in research and teaching, and of developing leaders in the scientific community.

-The department offers an undergraduate major and participates in two graduate programs, the Program in Molecular Biophysics (PMB) and the Program in Cell, Molecular, Developmental Biology, and Biophysics (CMDB).
+The department offers an undergraduate major and participates in three graduate programs, the Program in Molecular Biophysics (PMB), the Program in Cell, Molecular, Developmental Biology, and Biophysics (CMDB), and the Jenkins Biophysics Program Jenkins Biophysics Program.

 Research